TechnicalPursuit/TIBET/doc/markdown/tibet-appcache.1.md

 ## DESCRIPTION

+Manages a project's HTML5 application manifest file for offline caching.

 TIBET projects include a manifest file named `{appname}.appcache` which is managed by this command.
 Specific comment blocks in TIBET versions of the manifest file help delimit the content of the file for easier processing.

-Content checks are done against the files in `~app_build` and `~lib_build`.
-If your application caches files outside of those directories you must add those entries manually. *This command never removes entries* so you can feel confident both editing the cache and using this command.
+*This command never removes entries* so you can feel confident both editing the cache and using this command.

 ## OPTIONS